Got to Be There

-Got to Be There is the debut solo studio album by the American singer Michael Jackson, released by Motown on January 24, 1972, four weeks after the Jackson 5's Greatest Hits (1971).
+Got to Be There is the debut solo studio album by American singer Michael Jackson, released by Motown on January 24, 1972, four weeks after the Jackson 5's Greatest Hits (1971).
 It includes the song of the same name, which was released on October 7, 1971, as Jackson's debut solo single.

 On August 2, 2013, the album was certified Gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies.
 The album was later remastered and reissued in 2009 as part of the 3-disc compilation Hello World: The Motown Solo Collection.

 Background

 The album was arranged by The Corporation, Eddy Manson, James Anthony Carmichael, Gene Page, and Dave Blumberg.
 Berry Gordy served as Got to Be Theres executive producer, while Jim Britt was credited for photography.
 The album included remakes of Bill Withers' "Ain't No Sunshine", Carole King's "You've Got a Friend" and The Supremes' "Love Is Here and Now You're Gone".
-The album's songs have a tempo ranging from 74 beats per minute on "Ain't No Sunshine", to 170 on "Rockin' Robin."
+The album's songs have a tempo ranging from 74 beats per minute on "Ain't No Sunshine" to 170 on "Rockin' Robin."